Miffyli/ToriLLE/docs/manual_torille.md

 The manual remote control has protocol similar to regular remote control. except only one player is controlled (hence takes actions only for one player).

+The controlled player is defined by `selected_player` in returned state, which is fixed in the multiplayer game (can be either one of the players).

 To play one game of Toribash with the remote control:

 1) Launch Toribash, enter a game (multiplayer or not) and launch `manual_remotecontrol.lua` script in Toribash